invopop/gobl/README.md

 ### Building an Invoice

-There are lots of different ways to get data into GOBL but for the following example we're going to try and build an invoice in several steps.
+There are many different ways to get data into GOBL, but for the following example, we're going to try to build an invoice in several steps.

 First define a minimal or "partial" GOBL Invoice Document: